-Updated in March 2021, this procedure was defined in accordance with Article 17 of Regulation (EU) 596/2014 of the European Parliament and of the Council on market abuse and applies to all Group companies, their general managers, executives, employees and external parties entered in the registers of persons having access to material and privileged information.
+Updated in March 2021, this procedure was defined in accordance with Article 17 of Regulation (EU) 596/2014 of the European Parliament and of the Council on market abuse and applies to all Group companies, their general managers, executives, with Resolution No. 17221 dated 12 March 2010, as amended.
+It has been in force since 1 July 2021 and regulates transactions with related parties carried out by both the parent company and its subsidiaries17.
+Material and privileged information management employees and external parties entered in the registers of persons having access to material and privileged information.
 In order to allow the maximum dissemination of internal and external knowledge of the provisions regarding the fight against corruption and the adoption of fair competitive behaviour, the Group publishes some of the documents presented above and provides for the organisation of dedicated training programmes to its employees - both upon joining the company and subsequent periodic updates - in order to ensure maximum effectiveness and knowledge, commensurate with the degree of involvement of each employee in the areas deemed most sensitive.

-Compliance Programme (SCP) and set up an SCP Unit with the task of supervising and ensuring effective compliance of internal processes with the objectives and prohibitions established by OFAC.
+Unit with the task of supervising and ensuring effective compliance of internal processes with the objectives and prohibitions established by OFAC.
+Related Party Transaction Procedure: